kubernetes/website/content/en/blog/_posts/2021-12-01-kubernetes-1.22-release-interview.md

 It also supports various modes, which is most welcome.
 There are times where you don't want to just cut the users off because they are trying to do something which is not securely correct.
 You just want to warn them, hey, this is what you are doing.
 This might just cause a security issue later, so you might want to correct it.
 But you just don't want to cut them off from using the platform, or them trying to attempt to do something-- deploy their workload and get their day-to-day job done.
 That is something that I really like, that it also supports a warning mechanism.

 Another one which is not security is [node swap support](https://github.com/kubernetes/enhancements/issues/2400).
 Kubernetes didn't have support for swap before, but it is taken into consideration now.
 This is an alpha feature.
-With this, you can take advantage of the swap, which is provisioned on the in the Linux VMs.
+With this, you can take advantage of the swap, which is provisioned on the Linux VMs.

 Some of the workloads-- when they are deployed, they might need a lot of swap for the start-up-- example, like Node and Java applications, which I just took out of their KEP user stories.
 So if anyone's interested, they can go and look in the KEP.
 That's useful.
 And it also increases the node stability and whatnot.
 So I think it's going to be beneficial for a lot of folks.